 Canadian Criminal law is concerned with acts or omissions deemed illegal by legislature.
 Criminal law offences range from crimes such as murder, assault, robbery and theft to driving with a blood alcohol level over the legal limit.

-In Canada, criminal law is enacted by the Federal Parliament.
-Criminal procedure in Canada is concerned with:
+In Canada criminal law is enacted by the Federal Parliament.
+Canadian Criminal Law procedure in Canada is concerned with:

 - criminal proceedings in the criminal courts:

 - conduct within the courtroom,

 - presentation of evidence.